Irish Italian Islenos Parade

-The parade generally begins around 11 am along the W. Judge Perez route from Meraux Dr. down to Ventura and back.
+The parade generally begins at Noon along the W. Judge Perez route from Meraux Dr. down to Ventura and back.
 CLICK HERE for the parade route.

 Ask anyone who has ever attended this parade and they will quickly say, ”Oh yeah…this one is the best!”